 5 Types Of Bloggers

-There is no one size fits all when you describe bloggers and blogging.
-When researching, I found out there are five types of blogger.
+There is no one-size-fits-all when you describe bloggers and blogging.
+When researching, I found out there are five types of bloggers.

 1. Part-timer.
 Blogs when they have time hoping to earn supplemental income.

 2. Hobby blogger.
-Blogs for fun, or with a purpose, and is not trying to make money.
+Blogs for fun, or with a purpose, and are not trying to make money.